agustibr/atomicules.github.com/_posts/2012-09-18-Notes-On-Haskell-and-Conditional-IO.markdown

 		else return $ CurlPostFields ["todo_item[todo]="++curlpostdata, "todo_item[do_on]="++todays_date]
 {% endhighlight %}

 Problem solved.
 I had no idea you could bind if statements in that way.
-If only if also worked for the `where` statement option I tried as that is probably a bit cleaner and is along the same lines of binding the `if` statement.
+It now seems a shame the `where` statement option I tried didn't work as that is along the same lines as this binding of the `if` statement and is a bit more concise.